top of page

 Almost all U.S. children fail to consume the minimum recommended amount of fiber and our health is suffering as a result.
 Skyrocketing rates of preventable chronic illnesses like heart disease, type-2 diabetes, and high cholesterol are affecting people younger than ever before.

-That's why Balanced launched our Focus on Fiber campaign to spread awareness and inspire action leading to stronger nutrition policies in our schools and communities.
+That's why Balanced launched our Focus on Fiber campaign to spread awareness and inspire action leading to stronger nutrition practices in our schools and communities.

 • Highlight the evidence indicating a fiber deficit in school meals

-• Shed light on current policies and practices that hinder fiber consumption in schools
+• Shed light on current practices that hinder fiber consumption in schools

 • Provide evidence-based recommendations to improve the fiber content and overall healthfulness of school meals